CiscoTestAutomation/pyats/docs/cli/pyats_logs.rst

 pyats logs upload
 ---------------

-This subcommand will upload a zipped file to Taas Logviewer.
+This command will upload a .zip pyATS Archive to TaaS Logviewer.
 It is an internal to Cisco only feature.

 .. code-block:: text